Felix Ellis: Early life and education

-Ellis was born in Brisbane and raised in Western Australia, including in remote aboriginal communities.
+Ellis was born in Brisbane and raised in Western Australia, including in remote Aboriginal communities.
 Ellis graduated from Hale School in 2007 before completing an apprenticeship in plumbing and gas fitting with the family business.

 He moved to Tasmania in 2014 after his mother had moved there earlier, and worked as a plumber on Tasmania's West Coast.

 Political career

 Ellis was an unsuccessful Liberal candidate for Braddon at the 2018 Tasmanian state election, before being elected on countback caused by the resignation of Joan Rylah in August 2020.

 Following the 2018 state election, there was speculation that Ellis was considering running for federal parliament however, he was ineligible for the 2018 Braddon by-election as he maintains dual Australian and Lithuanian citizenship.

 Ellis was widely praised for his maiden speech which detailed his family's journey from the ruins of Lithuania following World War II, to ultimately, settling in Tasmania.

 At the 2021 election, Ellis received the second highest first preference vote of all Braddon's 21 candidates, although he was unable to hold his seat on preferences.
 However, Ellis was re-elected in a countback following the resignation of Adam Brooks immediately after the poll.

-At the 2024 election, Ellis once again received the received the second highest first preference vote of all Braddon's 33 candidates, behind Premier Jeremy Rockliff.
+At the 2024 election, Ellis once again received the second highest first preference vote of all Braddon's 33 candidates, behind Premier Jeremy Rockliff.
 Ellis was elected second at the 2024 State Election.

 Since his election, Ellis has been widely criticised by the Australian Greens and Bob Brown Foundation for his support of the mining and forestry industries in Tasmania.
 Ellis has been a vocal supporter of the Tasmanian Government's workplace protection legislation saying, "It is completely unacceptable for workers at Venture Minerals' Riley Mine to come to work to find they can't get on site because greenies are chained to the front gates and machinery."

 Ellis caused a significant controversy in the final days of the 2021 election campaign when the global vegan community voiced criticism of him after he posted to social media a photo of himself eating a burger with the caption "Allergies: vegan food ...".